 The budget allocates spending among several categories: labor (salaries and benefits); non-labor (supplies, travel, contracts, etc); contributions; debt service; and depreciation and amortization.
 Each department, enterprise and utility is responsible for managing and monitoring their respective budget at these category levels.
 Actual expenditures may not exceed direct budget appropriations at the individual department levels and function budget appropriations at the enterprise, utility and general government fund levels.
-Spending reports are provided monthly to the Assembly which reflect labor, overtime, and non labor expenditures compared to budget.
-Quarterly, the spending reports, contributions to non profit organizations, and travel are provided to the Assembly.
+Spending reports are provided monthly to the Assembly which reflect labor, overtime, and non-labor expenditures compared to budget.
+Quarterly, the spending reports, contributions to nonprofit organizations, and travel are provided to the Assembly.

 The Assembly may, by resolution, reduce or increase appropriations during the course of the fiscal year.
-A resolution reducing or increasing appropriations by an amount in excess of \$100,000 shall be subject to a public hearing.
+A resolution reducing or increasing appropriations by an amount in excess of \$500,000 shall be subject to a public hearing, as per AO 2020-29 updated Anchorage Municipal Code 6.10.085.B.1.a on April 28, 2020.

-The Budget Office is authorized to transfer budget amounts within departments.
+The Office of Management and Budget is authorized to transfer budget amounts within departments.

 Revisions that change the total expenditures of any department, or fund, must be approved by the Assembly.
 Appropriations that are not expended, encumbered, or designated to be carried over, lapse at the end of the fiscal year.

 Departments, enterprise and utilities also monitor their program performance measures throughout the year to ascertain if goals are being met.

-Municipality of Anchorage Operating & Capital Budgets -- General Government / Utilities / Enterprises 2016 - Budget Preparation Calendar (Preliminary)
+Municipality of Anchorage Operating & Capital Budgets -- General Government / Utilities / Enterprises 2021 Budget Preparation Calendar (Preliminary) - May 2020